The most comprehensive tumour investigation

 FAQ

-Just as each patient is unique, so is each cancer.
+Just as every patient is unique, so is every cancer.
 No two patients’ cancers are alike.
 Even two similar patients (e.g. age, gender, height, lifestyle) with the same type of cancer will have different molecular tumour profiles.
 Hence, each patient should perform an individual exacta test.

 Molecular tests like our cancertrack analysis allow the oncologist to monitor the therapy in real time.
 In addition, the test provides insights on genetic changes of the original tumour to adapt the therapy.